HVAC Training Shop is reader-supported. As an Amazon Associate, I earn from qualifying purchases.

 Generally, you should change the HEPA filter in your air purifier every 6 months.
 Depending on how often you use your air purifier and how dirty the air in your home is, you may need to change the filter more or less often.

 Most air purifiers have HEPA filters that need to be replaced.
 HEPA filters are almost always disposable, so reusing them is not an option.
-This because HEPA filters have a microfine mesh weaving that is easily damaged.
+This is because HEPA filters have a microfine mesh weaving that is easily damaged.

 Air purifier pre-filters